Why talking about emotions is good and how you can help

 Samaritans email address: email@example.com (24-hour response time)

-If you would like to explore counselling, therapy or coaching we are here for you at Wellbeing Centre London, so please contact us on 07942 626960 or by email firstname.lastname@example.org
+If you would like to explore counselling, other talking therapy or coaching we are here for you at Wellbeing Centre London, so please contact us on 07942 626960 or by email firstname.lastname@example.org.

 Each person is unique and one size doesn’t fit all, so Caroline draws on elements of Cognitive Behavioural Therapy, Emotional Freedom Technique and Gestalt therapy to help per clients tackle the issues that are getting in the way of their happiness and are stopping them from living their best life.